import collections

 from dask.base import tokenize

-from dask.dataframe._compat import PANDAS_GT_150
+from dask.dataframe._compat import (

 )

-from dask.dataframe.shuffle import shuffle
+from dask.dataframe.core import _convert_to_numeric

 from dask.dataframe.utils import (